US readies aid as Japan earthquake death toll nears 100 | Science-Environment

 But with more than 200 people missing, the disaster is likely deadlier than the 2016 earthquake and could be the worst since a massive earthquake and tsunami struck the east coast of Japan in 2011.
 Shigeru Sakaguchi, the mayor of badly-hit Wajima city, said there are likely more than 100 people still trapped under collapsed buildings and rubble, according to the Mainichi newspaper.

 The U.S. will provide a $100,000 aid package that includes resources such as blankets, water, and medical supplies, according to a statement released by its embassy in Japan.
-Volunteers such as Aydin Muhammet, who is usually based in Nagoya, are also heading into hard-hit areas to give whatever aid they can provide.
+Volunteers such as Aydin Muhammet, who is usually based in Nagoya, are also heading into areas wrecked by the tremor to give whatever aid they can provide.

 "You can't turn a blind eye after seeing that ...
 I felt like I had to go, I just had to do something," he said.
 TSUNAMI DAMAGE